Frequently asked questions

 For any major development which includes new homes, legal planning agreements will ensure that on-site facilities and services are built in a timescale that aligns with the rate that new homes are built out.

-A key objective of NEC is to ensure new facilities and services help integrate the new community with established neighbouring communities.
+A key objective of the Plan is to ensure new facilities and services help integrate the new community with established neighbouring communities.

 Publicly accessible facilities, spaces and services will be available to everyone regardless of where they live.